Rachel Hilbert: Career

 In 2014, she became the official spokesmodel for Victoria's Secret's lingerie and apparel line, PINK, and walked in the annual Victoria's Secret Fashion Show from 2015 to 2017.

 In 2015, she starred in one episode of the TV series Younger, where she played a minor character alongside Nico Tortorella, Hilary Duff and Sutton Foster.
 Earlier the same year, she had hosted a Spring Break event for PINK with Gigi Hadid and Cody Simpson.
 She was also featured in Brett Eldredge's music video for the song "Lose My Mind", in which she played a nurse.
 In 2018 Hilbert suffered from major injuries a broken foot, followed by two broken arms at the same time, and a tendon transfer, resulting in her having to take a break from modeling.
 In 2019 Hilbert was one of the lead roles in the movie "Three days Rising".
 In 2019 Hilbert was in multiple fashion campaigns.
 In 2020 Hilbert was featured in multiple fashion magazines and filmed the movie "The Retaliators" coming out in 2021.
+In 2022, and on Rachel has fronted many fashion campaigns, including in 2025 becoming "Lady Godiva" the face of Godiva Chocolate globally.

 Rachel fronted campaigns for Urban Outfitters, Delia's, Macy's, Free People, Juicy Couture, Kohl's.
 She has also been featured in international editions of many magazines, such as Cosmopolitan, Elle, Harper's Bazaar, L'Officiel, Hamptons, Playboy, Maxim, and Marie Claire.
 She appeared on multiple magazine covers, including the 25th anniversary issue of Lucire.